AlexCharlton/glls/README.md

     [parameter] glsl-version

 The default GLSL version used by shaders.
 Defaults to `120` on GL ES platforms, `330` otherwise.
 Can also be a list, see `<version>` under [Shader syntax](#shader-syntax).
-When compiling a file with a shader, this modifying this parameter will only take effect if you change it before the compilation phase.
+When compiling a file with a shader, modifying this parameter will only take effect if you change it before the compilation phase.
 E.g.:

 ``` Scheme
 (use-for-syntax glls)